veeqo/advanced-sneakers-activejob/README.md

 2. Run `rake sneakers:run` task to run native Sneakers consumers
 3. Run `rake sneakers:active_job` task to run ActiveJob consumers

+Tip: if you want to see how consumers are grouped, exec `Sneakers::Worker::Classes` in rails console.

 ## AMQP metadata